gmlarumbe/verilog-ext/README.md

 Some of the features that `verilog-ext` provides are based either on builtin `verilog-mode` Emacs lisp parsing or on tree-sitter `verilog-ts-mode`.
-These features are hierarchy extraction and workspace tags collection for completion and navigation of definitions and references.
+These features are hierarchy extraction and project tags collection for completion and navigation of definitions and references.